-The Sabarimala Temple is one of the important religious centres where a large number of devotees flock on an annual basis to offer their prayers and seek grace.
+Sabarimala Temple is one of the important religious centers where a large number of devotees flock on an annual basis to offer their prayers and seek grace.
 The Sabarimala festival is celebrated every year to worship Lord Ayyappa.
 It is a pilgrimage tour where everyone gathers irrespective of their religion and caste.
-One can also see many foreign nationals on the occasion of this festival.
-This festival lasts from November to the month of January.
+One can also see many foreign nationals on the occasion of the Sabarimala Festival as well.
+Sabarimala Festival lasts from November to the month of January.

-The Sabarimala Festival is inclusive of Makaravilakku Festival along with the Mandala Puja Festival.
-The Makaravilakku festival includes a procession and congregation of devotees at the shrine of Sabarimala.
-And coming on to the Mandala Puja, it is a very important ritual that marks the end of the 41 days long austerity that is known as Mandala Kalam.
+The Sabarimala Festival is inclusive of Makara Vilakku Festival, along with the Mandala Puja Festival.
+The former festival includes a procession and congregation of devotees at the shrine of Sabarimala.
+Moving to the Mandala Puja, it is a very important ritual that marks the end of the 41-day long austerity that is known as Mandala Kalam.

-By Train.
 The nearest railway station is Chengannur which is located at a distance of about 28 km (approx) from this district.
-This train station is well connected with many other Indian cities like Delhi, Pune.
+This train station is well connected with many other Indian cities like Delhi and Pune.
 Some good options would be Kanyakumari Express and Kerala Express.
 From there, you can easily avail buses and taxis to reach this place.